mr-poston-cs/apcsp-b/psets/population.md

 ## Getting Started

+- Create a new folder called `pset1`
-- Copy the below "distribution code" (i.e., starter code) into a new file in you IDE called `population.c` inside your `pset1` folder.
+- Copy the below "distribution code" (i.e., starter code) into a new file in your codespace called `population.c` inside your `pset1` folder

 ```c
 #include <cs50.h>